National Days

 Australia Day

-Although it was not known as Australia Day until over a century later, records of celebrations on 26 January date back to 1808, with the first official celebration of the formation of New South Wales held in 1818.
+Although it was not known as Australia Day until more than a century later, records of celebrations on January 26 date back to 1808, with the first official celebration of the formation of New South Wales held in 1818.
 It is marked by the presentation of the Australian of the Year Awards on Australia Day Eve, announcement of the Australia Day Honours list and addresses from the Governor-General and Prime Minister.
-It is an official public holiday in every state and territory of Australia, unless it falls on a weekend in which case the following Monday is a public holiday instead.
+It is an official public holiday in every state and territory of Australia, unless it falls on a weekend in which case the following Monday is the public holiday.
 With community festivals, concerts and citizenship ceremonies, the day is celebrated in large and small communities and cities around the nation.
 Australia Day has become the biggest annual civic event in Australia.
+[Wikipedia]

 [More…]